 For the quick and dirty adventures in colder temperatures is really only that the "bedroom" is then a bit thicker and heavier.

 For a night out, a typical 5-to-9 microadventure, there's really nothing to eat.
 Just pack some snacks, such as nut mixes, granola bars or chocolate.
 If you, like me, just want to enjoy a coffee in the morning, I recommend a small, light stove and these 3-in-1 packets of instant coffee: coffee, milk and sugar, plus a cup and cereal bar, breakfast is ready.
 Or you just go back to a baker on the way back.

-If you already know that you will definitely find water, for example, at a spring or at a lake, a container and possibly one small water filter, If that's uncertain, just take two liters of water with you from home.
-I like to use the big PET bottles - they are light, they cost almost nothing and I get a deposit back 🙂
+If you already know that you will definitely find water, for example, at a spring or at a lake, a container and possibly one small water filter, If this is unsafe, just take two liters of water from home.
+I prefer to use the large PET bottles - they are light, cost almost nothing and I get a deposit back 🙂

 First aid and hygiene